-OLO anticipates that enacting Bill 15-23 would have an overall negative economic impact on private organizations in the County in terms of the Council's priority indicators.
+OLO anticipates that enacting Bill 16-23 would have an overall negative economic impact on private organizations in the County in terms of the Council's priority indicators.

 Landlords: The primary businesses affected by the change in law would be landlords in the residential rental sub-sector.
-By prohibiting annual rent increases more than the sum of local annual CPI-U plus 8 percent for certain rental units, certain landlords would lose rental revenues above this threshold they otherwise would collect in the absence of the change in law.
-Forgone rental revenues would result in a net decrease in business income for affected landlords (holding all else equal).
+By prohibiting annual rent increases either above 3 percent or, if lower, the rental component of the CPI for certain rental units, certain landlords would lose rental revenues above this threshold they otherwise would collect in the absence of the change in law.
+Substantial losses in rental revenues would result in a net decrease in business income for affected landlords (holding all else equal).

-To compensate for revenue loss and protect profit margins, certain landlords likely would reduce their operating costs associated with ordinary repair and maintenance or other building services.
+To compensate for revenue loss and protect profit margins, certain landlords likely would reduce their operating costs associated with various building services.
 Owners and managers of highly profitable rental properties may be able to absorb revenue loss without significantly reducing operating costs.
 However, owners and managers of properties with tight profit margins likely would reduce expenses.
 While a thorough assessment of the profitability of the residential rental sub-sector is beyond the scope of this analysis, OLO suspects small rental properties would be hardest hit by revenue loss.